 - “Serious Danger” arises; i.e. one spouse “improvidently depleted” their net family property.

-If the matter does proceed to court, there are many considerations in which the court will take into account to determine the property division.
+If the real estate law does proceed to court, there are many considerations in which the court will take into account to determine the property division.

 The court’s primary concern is fairness in the distribution of the property (Hartshorne v.
 Hartshorne, S.C.J.
 No. 20, 1 S.C.R.
 550).
 Therefore the court must base their decision on certain factors (Family Law Act, R.S.O.
 1990, c.
 F.3, s.
 5(6)).
 These factors include: